The Boy in the Striped Pyjamas: Plot

-The book ends with the phrase "Of course, all of this happened a long time ago and nothing like that could ever happen again.
+The book ends with the phrase: "Of course, all of this happened a long time ago and nothing like that could ever happen again.
 Not in this day and age".

 Genre and style

-The Boy in The Striped Pyjamas fits into the genre of Holocaust fiction.
+The Boy in The Striped Pyjamas fits into the genre of Holocaust fiction and magic realism.
 Boyne uses general knowledge about the Holocaust to create a self-described "fable", that relies more on a story of moral truth than historical accuracy.
 This type of literature, as shown in The Boy in the Striped Pyjamas, tends to be told to children, from a child's perspective.
 By having one child share the "bitter herbs" of history with another, the novel instills moral obligation in children.

 Kenneth Kidd, professor of English at the University of Florida, argues that John Boyne's use of fable allows him to explore the darker elements of the Holocaust with more of a cautionary tale resulting.

 Analysis

-Sophie Melissa Smith, a PhD candidate at the University of Southampton, argues that writing a factual story as a fable is damaging as it may produce misconceptions about the Holocaust.
+Sophie Melissa Smith, from the University of Southampton argues that writing a factual story as a fable is damaging as it may produce misconceptions about the Holocaust.
 Examples include the ability of Shmuel to escape work and Bruno's ability to approach an electrified fence.

 Smith claims that Boyne lowers the culpability of Nazis like Bruno's father by not just humanizing them but also creating a sense of obligation in characters like Bruno's father, as Bruno's father was a Commandant at a large concentration camp.
 Additionally, the depiction of the story told through Bruno creates a greater ignorance of the Nazi regime by using words such as "the Fury" in place of the Fuhrer and "Out-with" in place of Auschwitz.
 Generally, critics see the trivialization of the Nazi regime in this portrayal as damaging to Holocaust education.